Caribbean Development Bank: Partnerships

 The CDB collaborates with distinct institutions like the Green Climate Fund to promote sustainable development and climate resilience across the region.
 The bank also facilitates soft loans and technical assistance for its smaller member states by working closely with partners like the Inter-American Development Bank and the World Bank.

 In 2018, the Caribbean Development Bank and the International Trade Centre (ITC) strengthened their partnership to enhance support for the business sector across the Caribbean region.
 During the meeting that took place in Bridgetown, Barbados both institutions confirmed the International Trade Centre as a key partner and leader in the development of projects in the region.

+The CDB further works with other entities such as the United Nations Economic Commission for Latin America (ECLAC) as a supporter of the Forum of the countries of Latin America and the Caribbean on Sustainable Development.